 Fiery flowers bloom In the night: Roses, carnations…chrysanthemums, too, Emerald green, red, White, and blue.
 Silvery fountains spill Out of the sky.
 Rockets of gold sizzle and sigh.
 Kaleidoscope colors cascading in space, Showering glitter all over the place.

 I worked as an elementary school teacher for more than three decades and as a school librarian for three years.
 I also taught a children's literature course at Boston University from 2002-2008.
 I served on the advisory board of the Keene State College Children’s Literature Festival from 2006-2008 and as a member of the NCTE Poetry Committee from 2009-2012.
-I am now retired and write poetry for children.
-"Things to Do," my first children's book, will be published by Chronicle Books in February of 2017.
+"Things to Do," my first children's book, won the 2018 Margaret Wise Brown Prize in Children's Literature and a 2018 Ezra Jack Keats New Writer Honor Award.